fusterma/JUAS2024/Tutorials2024.md

 Questions:

 1. Install two 0.5 m long sextupoles attached to the two quadrupoles.
-With a MAD-X matching block adjust the vertical and horizontal chromaticity of the cell (global parameters: DQ1 and DQ2) to zero, by powering the two sextupoles ($K2_{1}$ and $K2_{2}$).
+With a MAD-X matching block adjust the vertical and horizontal chromaticity of the cell (global parameters: DQ1 and DQ2) to zero, by powering the two sextupoles.

 <p align="center">
 <img src="Figures/Tutorial5_FODO.png" width="50%"/>